 The Context: From 2015 to 2018

-To understand the dynamics of the populist rhetoric of the AKP, the historical context has to be taken into the account.
-The period between 2015 and 2018 consistently surrounded the country with critical historical moments.
-Following the June 7th elections of 2015, the parliament failed to produce a government and parliamentary elections have repeated brought a single-party victory to the AKP (Kalaycıoğlu 2017, Öktem and Akkoyunlu 2016).
-The period between to elections overlapped with ontological threats to the country, terror attacks by the IS; a military operation named Shah Euphrates; a bomb explosion in Diyarbakır; a suicidal attack in Suruç; clashes between PKK and the Turkish military; the end of the peace process in the division between Turkey and Kurdish camps; declaration of the state of emergency in Cizre; and suicidal bombing in Ankara came out.
-All these attacks and clashes aggravated the issue of security, and fear became the primary factor affecting voters’ decisions (Erişen and Erdoğan 2019).
+To understand the dynamics of the populist rhetoric of the AKP in Turkey, the historical context has to be taken into account.
+The period between 2015 and 2018 consistently involved critical historical moments.
+Following the elections of 7 June 2015, the parliament failed to produce a government and parliamentary elections repeatedly brought a single-party victory to the AKP (Kalaycıoğlu 2017; Öktem and Akkoyunlu 2016).
+The period between two elections overlapped with ontological threats to the country, terror attacks by the IS, a military operation called Shah Euphrates, a bomb explosion in Diyarbakır, a suicide attack in Suruç, clashes between the PKK and the Turkish military, the end of the peace process in the division between Turkey and the Kurds, a declaration of a state of emergency in Cizre, and a suicide bombing in Ankara.
+All of these attacks and clashes aggravated the issue of security, and fear became the primary factor affecting voters’ decisions (Erişen and Erdoğan 2019).

-On July 15, 2016, the country experienced a failed coup, and this date became symbolic, constructing narratives over “martyrdom and a rebirth of the nation” (Öktem and Akkoyunlu 2016).
-The president invited people to combat in the streets (Gürsoy 2019); by the end of the long night, 248 people had lost their lives, and 2,191 injured individuals participated in the struggle against the coup attempt (Altınordu 2017).
-Following the coup attempt, the country's regime dramatically changed, and the government announced a state of emergency, which lasted 728 days; it procured significant power to the government (Çelik and Balta 2018).
+On 15 July 2016, the country experienced a failed coup, and this date became symbolic, constructing narratives about ‘martyrdom and a rebirth of the nation’ (Öktem and Akkoyunlu 2016).
+The president invited people to engage in combat in the streets (Gürsoy 2019); by the end of the long night, 248 people had lost their lives, and 2,191 injured individuals participated in the struggle against the coup attempt (Altınordu 2017).
+Following the coup attempt, the country’s regime dramatically changed, and the government announced a state of emergency, which lasted 728 days; it procured significant power for the government (Çelik and Balta 2018).

-In 2017, the parliamentary regime of Turkey was replaced by the presidential system, which gives enormous powers to the president, such as appointing all ministers without getting any approval or governing the country by decrees.
-The constitutional change has been accepted with a disputable majority after an asymmetrically unfair campaign process which leads to further polarization in the country (Esen and Gümüşçü 2017; Bilgin and Erdoğan 2018; Çarkoğlu and Yıldırım 2018).
-Approaching the constitutional referendum in 2017, the opposition party HDP’s co-presidents were arrested for establishing a terror organization, being a member of a terror, and breaking the law on behalf of an organization.
-Because of sentencing the CHP deputy, the party’s leader Kılıçdaroğlu launched a march for justice from Ankara to İstanbul.
-Imprisonments were also maintained for Journalists accusing them of providing aid to several terror organizations.
+In 2017, the parliamentary regime of Turkey was replaced by the presidential system, which gives enormous powers to the president, such as appointing all ministers without having to obtain any approval, and governing the country by decrees.
+The constitutional change has been accepted with a disputable majority after an asymmetrically unfair campaign process that led to further polarization in the country (Esen and Gümüşçü 2017; Bilgin and Erdoğan 2018; Çarkoğlu and Yıldırım 2018).
+Approaching the constitutional referendum in 2017, the opposition party’s (the Peoples’ Party – HDP) co-presidents were arrested for establishing a terror organization, being a member of a terror group, and breaking the law on behalf of an organization.
+Because of sentencing the Republican People’s Party (CHP) deputy, the party’s leader Kılıçdaroğlu launched a ‘march for justice’ from Ankara to İstanbul.
+Journalists were also imprisoned and accused of providing aid to several terror organizations.

-In 2018, the snap elections came out; security concerns and fluctuating economy allowed deciding an earlier election (Çarkoğlu and Yıldırım 2018).
-In the elections, the AKP could not achieve to generate majority in the parliament.
-However, the MHP supported the AKP that enabled a continuous negotiation process between two parties.
-With the support of MHP, Erdoğan became the new president of the new system involving broadened powers (Gürsoy 2019), accomplishing new presidential system, and embodying newly established political party, called İYİ Party (Good Party).
+In 2018, the snap elections took place; security concerns and a fluctuating economy allowed for the election to be held earlier than planned (Çarkoğlu and Yıldırım 2018).
+In the elections, the AKP could not achieve a majority in the parliament.
+However, the MHP supported the AKP, which enabled a continuous negotiation process between the two parties.
+With the support of MHP, Erdoğan became the president of the new system, which involved broadened powers (Gürsoy 2019); this fulfilled the development of the new presidential system, and brought about a newly established political party, the İYİ Party (Good Party).

 Research Design